 Setting up a laser engraver to cut through metal, wood, and various other materials isn’t as straight forward as you think.
 Like many things in this world, even laser engraving and cutting are considered an art in its own way.

-That means that there are clear ways how to do it.
-In this article, we are going to give you some first-hand tips and tricks for laser engraving and cutting.
+That means that there are ways to do it correctly.
+Below, we provide tips and tricks for the proper use of a laser engraver and cutter.

 So, without further ado, let’s start with the obvious one which is the process of setting up.